-Step One: Subjects and Goals
+Step One: Subjects

 The first step is very easy and perhaps you already know what subjects your child will study in homeschool.
-You should check your state laws to find out what sort subjects they require (if any).
+You should check your state laws to find out what sort of subjects they require (if any).

 The sample lists below are not set in stone and every subject that could be on the lists is not included.